 - Press releases or news reports.
 Do not accept the conclusions stated by a press release from a major research university, they haven’t been peer reviewed.
 I have a feed filled with press releases from major research universities, and I’ve found errors in interpretation from the university’s public relations office relative to the real research.
 However, it is possible to use a press release to chase down the actual published, and peer reviewed study.

 - Studies published in low impact factor journals (those with ratings less than 1-2).
-I am openminded that some article published in a bad journal with low quality peer review might actually be good research, so the line I draw at an impact factor of 5 is purely arbitrary.
+I am open-minded to that fact some articles published in journals with low quality peer review might actually be good research, so the line I draw at an impact factor of 5 is purely arbitrary.
 In the world of academic research, job promotions and tenure depend on publishing in high impact factor journals (almost always greater than 10), so impact factor has been correlated to quality of the research.
 In general, the scientific consensus is supported by lots of publications in high impact (and many times, low impact) factor journals.
 Good research, that goes against the scientific consensus, can make it into high impact factor journals.
 But only high quality research, with strong supporting evidence, methods, and analysis.
 If you’re going to say that all immunology is wrong, and vaccines don’t work, a point of view that is definitely against the scientific consensus, then publishing in insignificant, non-peer-reviewed journals will have little meaning to anyone.
 Well, as far as I can tell, pseudoscience pushing individuals love these articles published in insignificant journals..

 - Medical case reports.
 I despise these types of articles.
 They often show up in high quality medical journals, but they are usually observations of one or two patients.
 Those in medicine know their purpose, which is to give a “heads up” to an observation.
 They have no scientific validity beyond observational.
 Unfortunately, science deniers will pull a case report published, and use it to condemn a whole field of medicine.
 Don’t use them to support your argument, one way or another.